 A peek into the past and how its impact is a reality today.
 When the news spread that search engine behemoth Google is working on a search ranking penalty for WebPages that quality for a new metric called over-optimisation, every piece of SEO was under the scanner.

-This announcement came at a recently concluded panel discussion at SXSW named “Dear Google & Bing: Help Me Rank Better!”
-The SEO professionals and clients have a new learning.
-Google has been working on a new penalty that will target websites that over optimize pages for search engines.
+This announcement came at a panel discussion at SXSW named “Dear Google & Bing: Help Me Rank Better!”.
+The SEO professionals and clients learned that Google has been working on an algorithm tweak that will target websites that will qualify for over optimisation.

-Matt Cutts mentioned that the new over optimization penalty will become a part of search results parameters as soon as a few weeks.
+Matt Cutts mentioned that the new over optimization penalty will become a part of search results parameters.

 The purpose is to “level the playing field,” Cutts said.
-Given Google’s unwavering loyalty to relevancy, the idea is to give websites that have great content an opportunity to rank above sites with basic SEO hygiene, than those with not-so-great content but do a better job with Search Engine Optimization.
+Given Google’s unwavering loyalty to relevancy, the idea is to give websites that have great content an opportunity to rank with basic SEO hygiene, than those with not-so-great content but do a better job with Search Engine Optimisation.

 The idea is to create a level playing field.
-That’s because there are sites with great content and poor SEO and these are very relevant to the search engine users, and then there are those who are doing good SEO with good content, and those who have poor content but tend to over-optimize as a balancing act.
-So, there are all those indulging in over optimization or overly SEO – versus those making great content and great websites.
-The idea is to make the GoogleBot smarter, increase relevance and find those who abuse the system, like using too many keywords on a page, or exchange too many links or go beyond what you normally expect of good SEO.
+That’s because there are sites with great content and poor SEO and these are very relevant to the search engine users, and then there are those who are doing good SEO with no-so-good content but tend to over-optimize as a balancing act.
+So, there are all those indulging in over optimisation or over SEO – versus those writing great content and have great websites.
+The idea is to make the GoogleBot smarter, increase relevance and find those who abuse the system, like using too many keywords on a page, or exchange too many links or go beyond what you normally expect of good SEO practices.

-While this is good news for all those who believe in websites with highly relevant content, it could mean another drop in rankings for those who have not understood the search engines move to increase relevancy since the Panda update.
+While this is good news for all those who believe in websites with highly relevant content, it could mean another drop in rankings for those who have not understood the search engines move to increase relevancy since the last Google SEO Algorithm update.